-Additionally, Mr. Riffle serves as a lieutenant colonel in the U.S. Army Reserve, currently as the brigade judge advocate for the 505th Theater Tactical Signal Brigade in Las Vegas, NV.
+Additionally, Mr. Riffle serves as a lieutenant colonel in the U.S. Army Reserve, currently as an International Law Officer at the 351st Civil Affairs Command at Moffett Field.
 While deployed to Iraq in 2007-2008, he was the Deputy Chief, Contractor & Fiscal Law at MNSTC-I (the military advisors command in Iraq).
 Mr. Riffle originally entered the Army as an enlisted member, his Military Occupational Specialty (MOS) being 54B (Chemical Operations Specialist) and went through OSUT Basic Training at Ft.
 Leonard Wood, Missouri.
 He is the father of four and has coached many of his children’s sports teams.

 Defense Verdict for General Contractor in Personal Injury Suit: Airline pilot claimed he suffered career-ending injury due to alleged code-violating condition during ongoing construction at major airport.
 Obtained defense verdict for client.